ballerina-attic/docs-ballerina-vscode-extension/en/docs/write-the-code/code-actions.md

 ## Quick fixes

 Quick fixes are suggested based on the diagnostics displayed at a given cursor position.
-The Ballerina VS Code extension provides a wide range of quick fixes to such diagnostics.
+The Ballerina VS Code extension provides a wide range of quick fixes for such diagnostics.

 ### Variable assignment